 Forty kids cram into the dusty attic of L417.
 Late afternoon sun slants through the high windows, painting the wooden floorboards in bright squares of light.
 The legless piano has been propped up on sawhorses so that Aunt Tella, director of our girls’ choir, can sit behind it, her back straight and ready.

 We’re all waiting for Rudi Freudenfeld to arrive so rehearsal can begin.
-Mr. Schachter won’t be joining us.
+Mr. Schächter won’t be joining us.
 He has other shows to direct.

 Judith waits primly, casting disapproving glances at the rest of us.
 But I cannot contain my excitement.
 My feet move in a little heel-toe dance, and I keep bumping the large boy next to me.
 He must be fourteen at least.